 For procedural advice and guidance relating to appeals please contact the Early Resolution & Case Handling team by emailing casehandling@canterbury.ac.uk.

-Registered students at Canterbury Christ Church University (including degree apprentices, students who are on approved periods of interruption, temporarily withdrawn or temporarily suspended) can submit an appeal within ten working days from the official publication of the relevant Board of Examiners decision.
+Registered students at Canterbury Christ Church University (including degree apprentices, and students who are on approved periods of interruption, temporarily withdrawn, or temporarily suspended) can submit an appeal within ten working days from the official publication of the relevant Board of Examiners decision.

 Where Canterbury Christ Church University is the awarding body, collaborative partner students can submit an appeal within ten working days from the official publication of the relevant awarding body decision.

-International students that submit a Formal Appeal and have concerns related to the duration of their visa should seek advice from the Compliance Team by emailing ukvi.compliance@canterbury.ac.uk.
+International students who submit a formal appeal and have concerns related to the duration of their visa should seek advice from the Compliance Team by emailing ukvi.compliance@canterbury.ac.uk.

 A student can submit an Academic Appeal in relation to the ground(s) identified in the Student Academic Appeals Procedures as follows: